JosiahBeynon/XML-extract--AFP-NewsML-1.2-/README.md

-#  Extracting NewsML Headlines with XML
+#  Extracting NewsML Data from XML files

 NewsML specifies a standard format for news articles, which is used in many news and media outlets.
 This project extracts headlines from XML files that follow this format